fwmechanic/k_edit/README.md

 The K source code distro contains, and K uses, the following source code from external sources:

  * [Lua 5.1](http://www.lua.org/versions.html#5.1) from 2005, licensed under the [MIT License](http://opensource.org/licenses/mit-license.html)
- * [James S. Plank's Red-Black Tree library](http://web.eecs.utk.edu/~plank/plank/rbtree/rbtree.html) from 2000 (substantially modified), licensed under [LGPL](http://opensource.org/licenses/LGPL-2.1)
+ * [James S. Plank's Red-Black Tree C library](http://web.eecs.utk.edu/~plank/plank/rbtree/rbtree.html) from 2000 (substantially modified), licensed under [LGPL](http://opensource.org/licenses/LGPL-2.1)

 # Limitations

  * K is a Win32 Console or Linux ncurses app with no mouse support (aside from (trackpad gestures which mimic) "scroll wheel" behaviors).
-The UI is fairly minimal: there are no "pulldown menus" though primitive "pop-up menus" are used on a per-function basis.
+The UI is fairly minimal: there are no "pulldown menus" though primitive "pop-up menus" are used on a per-editor-function basis.
      * *Update 2016/09*: the "Windows 10 Anniversary Update" broke the "scroll wheel" functionality, apparently by changing the default value of the console properties "Use legacy console (requires relaunch)" setting from disabled (unchecked: K scroll-wheel feature works) to enabled (checked: K scroll-wheel feature disabled/broken).
          * to access this setting (which may be host-global!): right click on the icon in the console window title bar and select Properties, then the Options tab
          * "relaunch" seems to mean closing and reopening the console window (not rebooting the OS).